 Natural disasters, severe weather and climate

 The rainy season extends from May to October when localised flooding may occur and some roads may become impassable.

-The dry season extends from November to April.
+The dry season extends from November to April when temperatures may exceed 40 degrees Celsius for consecutive days, especially in the north of the country.
 During this period, central and northern Nigeria may be affected by Harmattan, a seasonal wind which blows a high amount of sand and dust in the air.
 Visibility may be severely limited.